-13. Commitments and Contingencies
+14. Commitments and Contingencies

 The Company's long-term contractual obligations include commitments and estimated purchase obligations entered into in the normal course of business.
-These include commitments related to purchases of inventory of the Company's products, research and development service agreements, operating leases and selling, general and administrative obligations.
+These include commitments related to purchases of inventory of the Company's products, research and development service agreements, operating leases and selling, general and administrative obligations, including obligations due to Nycomed in connection with the termination of the prior distribution agreement, and milestone payments due.